 How to Prevent & Treat Gingivitis

 The good news about gum disease is that it is almost always treatable and preventable.
-To prevent gingivitis, you must maintain good oral hygiene, which involves:
+So, if you find yourself asking, is gingivitis contagious, remember that your best defense is to maintain good oral hygiene, which involves:

 - Brushing your teeth twice a day